npondel/website/content/post/2021-02-14-my-chili-recipe.md

 slug: my-chili-recipe
 ---

 Everyone needs a good chili recipe.
-My fiance hates beans so Texas chili it is!
+My fiance hates beans, so Texas chili it is!
 This is heavily inspired by [this recipe](https://www.southernliving.com/recipes/west-texas-chili-recipe).

 ### Ingredients
 - 2 sweet onions, diced